What this covers

-Almost everyone who's into freshwater eventually hears "you should run a sump" — more water volume, more filtration, and all your ugly gear (heater, pump, media) hidden in a second tank under the stand.
+Almost everyone who's into freshwater eventually hears "you should run a sump" for more water volume, more filtration, and all your ugly gear (heater, pump, media) hidden in a second tank under the stand.
 Then they look up how to build one and quit, because every guide starts with drilling the bottom of your display or siliconing glass baffles into a box.
 That's the friction.
 It's also unnecessary.

 For a freshwater tank you can build a sump that works just as well with zero drilling and zero baffles.
-This is the simple version we'd set up ourselves — and every part on the list is something you can pick up from us in Erie.
+This is the simple version we'd set up ourselves, and every part on the list is something you can pick up from us in Erie.

 The no-drill part: how water gets to the sump

 The scary step is moving water out of your display tank and down to the sump.
 You don't drill it.
-You hang an overflow box on the back rim — it siphons water over the edge and down a hose to the sump, all on its own once it's primed.
+You hang an overflow box on the back rim.
+It siphons water over the edge and down a hose to the sump, all on its own once it's primed.
 A return pump in the sump pushes the same water back up.
 Round and round.

 That's the entire trick.
 The overflow handles the "out," the return pump handles the "back," and your tank never gets a hole in it.